Fifty Fathoms Deep (1931 film)

 Fifty Fathoms Deep is a 1931 American pre-Code adventure film directed by Roy William Neill starring Jack Holt, Mary Doran and Richard Cromwell.
 It was produced and distributed by Columbia Pictures.

-Synopsis
+Plot

-In this high-seas adventure, a woman creates a great rift between old friends: an experienced older diver, and his younger protege.
+A woman creates a great rift between old friends: an experienced older diver, and his younger protege.
 They become enemies when a gold-digger marries the latter.
 She soon leaves him in favor of a wealthy yachtsman.
 She is aboard his boat when an accident occurs.
 The two divers must salvage the costly boat before it sinks.